Kiko, Crown Princess of Japan: Marriage

 Prince Fumihito first proposed marriage to Kiko Kawashima on 26 June 1986 while they were both undergraduates at Gakushuin.
 Three years later, the Imperial Household Council announced the engagement on 12 September 1989 and the engagement ceremony was held on 12 January 1990.
 No marriage date would be set until the official one-year mourning period ended for Fumihito's grandfather, Emperor Hirohito, who had died in January 1989.

-The wedding took place at an exclusive shrine at the Tokyo Imperial Palace on 29 June 1990.
-The Imperial Household Council had previously granted the prince permission to establish a new branch of the Imperial Family and the Emperor granted him the title Akishino-no-miya (Prince Akishino) on his wedding day.
+The wedding took place at an exclusive shrine at Tokyo Imperial Palace on 29 June 1990.
+The Imperial Household Council had previously granted the prince permission to establish a new branch of the imperial family and the Emperor granted him the title Akishino-no-miya (Prince Akishino) on his wedding day.
 Upon marriage, his bride became Her Imperial Highness The Princess Akishino, known informally as Princess Kiko.
 As tradition dictates, upon her entry into the imperial family and like other members, she received a personal emblem (o-shirushi (お印)): the blossom of the bristle-pointed beachhead iris Iris setosa (hiougi-ayame, cypress fan iris (檜扇菖蒲)) which blooms in intense shades of dark lavender to blue.

 The engagement and marriage of Prince Akishino to the former Kiko Kawashima broke precedent in several respects.
 At the time, the groom was still a graduate student at Gakushuin and he would be married before his older brother, Crown Prince Naruhito.
-Officials at the Imperial Household Agency were opposed to the marriage, and as was Prince Akishino's paternal-grandmother Empress Dowager Nagako.
-As the second woman from a middle-class and academician background to marry into the imperial family after her husband Akashino's mother Empress Michiko, she was given the nickname "the apartment princess" by the media.
+Officials at the Imperial Household Agency were opposed to the marriage, and so was Fumihito's paternal grandmother Empress Nagako.
+As the second woman from a middle-class and academician background to marry into the imperial family after her mother-in-law Empress Michiko, she was given the nickname "the apartment princess" by the media.
 Although Empress Michiko was also born a commoner, she was from a very wealthy family; her father was the president of a large flour-milling company.

-The Princess had said repeatedly that she wanted to finish her master's degree, if circumstances permitted.
+The Princess had said repeatedly that she wanted to finish her master's degree if circumstances permitted.
 She completed her post-graduate studies in psychology between her official duties and received her master's degree in psychology in 1995.
 She is known for her continuing interest in deaf culture and the Deaf in Japan.
-She learned Japanese sign language and she is a skilled sign language interpreter.
+She learned Japanese sign language and is a skilled sign language interpreter.
 She attends the "Sign Language Speech Contest for High School Students" held every August, and "Praising Mothers Raising Children with Hearing Impairments" every December.
 In October 2008, she participated in the "38th National Deaf Women's Conference."
 She also signs in informal Deaf gatherings.

-In March 2013, Kiko was granted a PhD degree in Psychology at the Graduate School of Humanities and Sciences, Ochanomizu University, for her dissertation entitled "Knowledge, perceptions, beliefs and behaviors related to tuberculosis: A study based on questionnaire surveys with seminar participants of the National Federation of Community Women's Organizations for TB Control and female college students."
+In March 2013, Kiko was granted a Doctor of Philosophy degree in Psychology at the Graduate School of Humanities and Sciences, Ochanomizu University, for her dissertation entitled "Knowledge, perceptions, beliefs and behaviors related to tuberculosis: A study based on questionnaire surveys with seminar participants of the National Federation of Community Women's Organizations for TB Control and female college students."